JanhaviBNYU/Computer-Networking/README.md

 # MS-Course-ComputerNetworks
-Documentation for the Network Redesign Project for Vita Pharma, a pharmaceutical company.
+Network Redesign Project for Vita Pharma, a pharmaceutical company.